Elmin Rastoder: Return to Grasshopper

 Following the conclusion of the season, he returned to Grasshoppers to start the preparation for the next season.
 However, he was unable to find a fixed spot on the squad during the first half of the season, managing just over 100 minutes played across six games.
 On 6 February 2024, he returned to Vaduz for another loan spell.

 FC Thun

 On 3 June 2024, he signed a three-year contract with FC Thun.
+He helped Thun win the 2024–25 Swiss Challenge League, and the following season their first ever first division title, the 2025–26 Swiss Super League.